Topological orderings of weighted directed acyclic graphs: Introduction

 We answer this question in the negative with the following theorem.

 \begin{theorem} If a weighted DAG $G$ has a non-negative mark-unmark sequence, then $G$ also has a non-negative mark sequence. \end{theorem}

-A natural question is to determine the complexity to decide whether a weighted DAG $G$ has a non-negative topological ordering.
-However, it is easy to show (see \cite{E}) that this is a subproblem of the \NPc problem SEQUENCING TO MINIMIZE MAXIMUM CUMULATIVE COST\footnote{This is problem SS7 in the famous book of Garey and Johnson \cite{GJ}}.
+This problem was motivated by a question of Eppstein\footnote{Positive topological ordering, http://cstheory.stackexchange.com/questions/1346}, which asked to determine the complexity to decide whether a weighted DAG $G$ has a non-negative topological ordering.
+His motivation was related to abstract Fr\'echet distance problems.
+This question turned out to be practically equivalent to an \NPc problem of Garey and Johnson \cite{GJ}, called SEQUENCING TO MINIMIZE MAXIMUM CUMULATIVE COST, which we will not define here in its full generality.
+In fact, the problem is \NPc even in the following special case.

-If we restrict the problem to weighted DAGs that consist of only sources and sinks we will prove that the problem is still \NPcx.

-\begin{theorem} Suppose $G$ is a weighted DAG such that every vertex is either a source or a sink.
-The decision problem to determine whether $G$ has a non-negative topological ordering is \NPcx. \end{theorem}
+\begin{theorem} Let $G$ be a weighted DAG such that every vertex is either a source or a sink.
+Deciding whether $G$ has a non-negative topological ordering is \NPcx. \end{theorem}